-In the previous lesson 5.4 -- Constant expressions and compile-time optimization, we defined what a constant expression is, and why constant expressions are desirable.
+In the previous lesson 5.5 -- Constant expressions, we defined what a constant expression is, discussed why constant expressions are desirable, and concluded with when constant expressions actually evaluate at compile-time.

 The compile-time const